 Of course, every pub is different.
 But if you want to explore how you can introduce more entertainment, start by doing your research.
 Evaluate your customers, the community around you, and the types of entertainment offered by pubs and bars in the area.
 Take a look on the internet, out in the community and on social media to see what’s popular in your area.

-The Two Bridges is a fantastic two-story venue, meaning it is perfect for hosting entertainment nights.
-Felix works with UK Open Mic community, listing the pub on UK Open Mic night website, Eventbrite and social media channels to increase visibility and promotion.
+If music is more your thing, check out the UK Open Mic community, listing the pub on UK Open Mic night website, Eventbrite and social media channels to increase visibility and promotion.
 Working with an established community means the evenings are organised according to the set format.
 No surprises or additional organisation!
 There are a few different communities out there, so just gauge what’s the most popular in your area.
-Currently, Felix has two Open Mic nights each week – every Monday and Friday – and appetite for the nights remains strong.

 Get creative with the entertainment.